Car batteries can be unpredictable and fail at the most inconvenient of times.

 A modern battery will usually last between 1 to 4 years, depending on the usage.

 There are many things to take into consideration when buying a battery; environmental conditions, driving habits, climate, and use of powered accessories.
-All of these factors can significantly impact on the battery service life and reliability.
+All of these factors can significantly impact on the car battery service life and reliability.

 Most battery stockists will offer free testing of your existing battery.
 This allows them to assess your battery's condition and helps ensure a battery replacement can occur prior to an emergency breakdown situation occurring.